Toyelle Wilson

-Toyelle Wilson (born October 29, 1981) is the head women's basketball coach for Southern Methodist University.
+Toyelle Wilson (born October 29, 1981) is the head women's basketball coach for Texas A&M University–Corpus Christi.
 She previously served as an assistant coach at Michigan and Baylor.
-Wilson has also previously served as head coach of Prairie View A&M.
+Wilson has also previously served as head coach of Prairie View A&M and Southern Methodist University.

 A native of Voorhees Township, New Jersey, Wilson graduated from Eastern Regional High School.
 She played basketball for four seasons at Manhattan College, where she graduated in 2003 with a degree in business management.

 Coaching career

 Wilson began her coaching career at Robert Morris in 2003 as an assistant.
 She was then hired at Prairie View A&M in 2006 in the same role under head coach and WNBA legend Cynthia Cooper.

 Prairie View A&M

 After Cooper was named the head coach at UNC Wilmington, Wilson was promoted to head coach.
 Wilson guided her team to three-consecutive SWAC Tournament Championships and NCAA Tournaments.
 During her time there, she never encountered a losing season and compiled an overall record of 55–43 with 36–18 in conference play.